IAMOkothOnyango/alx-low_level_programming/0x10-variadic_functions/README.md

   prints `Hello, Holberton`, followed by a new line using only the system call `write` with `int`. -->

-# Authored and Updated By Okoth Onyango
+**Authored and Updated by Okoth Onyango // ALX/Holberton School SE Programme Cohort 6 // 2022**